WARN CLASS ACTION SETTLEMENT APPROVED

 Importantly, the certified class (the “Class”) is defined as Plaintiff and all persons who worked at or reported to Defendants’ facility located at 61 Broadway, 30th Floor, New York, NY who were terminated without cause on or about March 13, 2023, and within 30 days of that date, as the reasonably foreseeable consequence of a mass layoff and/or plant closing by the Defendant per the federal and New York State Worker Adjustment and Retraining Notification (“WARN”) Acts.

-Notice of the class action was mailed to all members of the class on October 7, 2024.
+The settlement administrator mailed notice of this class action to all members of the class on October 7, 2024.

 WARN ACT